 Which Firms Should I Apply To?

 Based on the competitive point above, it is natural to want to apply to a number of different law firms for a training contract.
 Estimates vary widely between aspiring lawyers, though many will aim to send off somewhere between 5 and 15 applications.
-Rather than focusing on an arbitrary number, however, you should find an answer to the following question:

 You also need to consider which actual firms pique your interest.
 Shortlisting firms to apply to can be based on a number of factors, including:

-Who is Eligible To Apply for Training Contracts?
+Who Is Eligible To Apply For Training Contracts?

 Broadly speaking, training contract and vacation scheme application cycles roughly align with the first term of the academic year – you’ll probably be busiest with applications between September and November.